 Hunter Springs Observation Walkway, photo courtesy, DiscoverCrystalRiverFl.com

-If you would rather walk than swim to see manatees try Hunter Springs.
-This local city park has just undergone a facelift with a new walkway providing manatee viewing opportunities.
-There is also expanded parking, a kayak launch and a newly constructed beach area.
+If you would rather walk than swim to see manatees, try Hunter Springs.
+This local city park underwent a facelift with a walkway providing manatee viewing opportunities.
+There is also expanded parking, a kayak launch and a beach area.

 Three Sisters Springs

 Three Sisters Springs, tucked away in one of the last undeveloped tracts in Crystal River, is a collection of three springs feeding into Kings Bay.
 Considered to be one of Florida’s most visually stunning springs, its translucent blue hues create an “other-worldly” feel.
 Shafts of sunlight pierce through the lush overhanging greenery into glittering crystal clear water bubbling up from the sandy bottom as manatees gently glide below the surface.
 A boardwalk with viewing platforms gives visitors a perfect vantage point.
 Swimmers can enter the springs, but only if traveling by boat (not from the park) and observe the manatees up close.
 But when the cold snaps occur manatees take priority over humans and swimmers may not enter the enclosed area.

 Homosassa Springs Wildlife State Park "Fishbowl," photo courtesy, DiscoverCrystalRiverFl.com

 The headspring is located at the Ellie Schiller Homosassa Springs Wildlife State Park, an attraction that has drawn tourists since the early 20th century.
 This spring system pumps 65 million gallons a day from three spring vents into the Homosassa River flowing to Homosassa Bay and the Gulf of Mexico.

 Manatee at Homosassa Springs Wildlife State Park, photo courtesy William Garvin